Paula Marshall: Career

-In 1990, Marshall had a guest role as Iris West, the love interest of Flash (Barry Allen) in the pilot episode on the short-lived Flash.
+In 1990, Marshall had a guest role as Iris West, the love interest of Flash (Barry Allen) in the pilot episode on The Flash.
 In 1991, she guest-starred on Superboy with a young Clark Kent before he called himself Superman, playing the villainous Christina Riley, a woman who is, in secret, a werewolf.
 Both series are part of DC Comics media.
 In 1992, Marshall had a three-episode guest role on The Wonder Years and later guest-starred on shows such as Seinfeld, Nash Bridges, Grapevine and Diagnosis: Murder.
 Later in 1992, she appeared in the movie Hellraiser III: Hell on Earth as Terri.
 In 1994, she got her first sitcom role on Wild Oats.
 In 1995, Marshall starred in the science fiction cult classic W.E.I.R.D.
 World, directed by William Maloneas, as Dr. Abby O'Reardon, an evil scientist who rejuvenates her boss (and later becomes his mother) and is bent on turning grown men into babies.
 After a few years in B movies, Marshall gained a role on 1997's Chicago Sons.
 The same year, she landed a recurring role on Spin City and starred with Bette Midler and Dennis Farina in the film That Old Feeling, where her character fell in love with the paparazzo played by Danny Nucci.

 Marshall has been cast in several pilots that were not picked up, including the Elizabeth Lackey series Cooking Lessons and Rob Thomas's Sticks.

 Marshall was on Rob Thomas's Cupid, premiering in 1998.
 It featured her as Dr. Claire Allen, a psychiatrist supervising a man named Trevor (Jeremy Piven) who thinks he is Cupid.
 Marshall then joined David E. Kelley's Snoops about an unconventional detective agency.